devnabin/BashCode/Vscode/README.md

 # Selecting Technique

 > Ctrl+L is used to select line directly and pressing ctrl+L for many time its goes selecting line soon

+# Commenting in Files
+> Ctrl + / is used for single line comment
+> Shift + Alt + A is used for multi line comment